aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/05_write.md

 `.fhi` extension.
 The file then needs to be renamed to `geometry.in`.
 The appropriate selection of keywords is used depending on whether the current structure is a crystal or a molecule.

+### TINKER frac files (frac)

+A `.frac` file can be generated in TINKER format.
+The `.frac` file always contains the cell lengths and angles (even if a molecule is written) and the atomic connectivity calculated by critic2.
+The force field atom types in the file correspond to the "tiny" force field parameters in the TINKER distribution (`tiny.prm`).

 ## Writing a .mols File for DMACRYS/NEIGHCRYS (MAKEMOLSNC) {#c2-makemolsnc}
 ~~~